ambilicheran/ProjectReact/README.md

-# ProjectReact Repository
+# ReactProjectChunks Repository

-This is a React Projects Repository
+This is a React Repository meant to understand basic react concepts.